marijnh/Eloquent-JavaScript/13_browser.md

 {{index "alert function", timeline}}

 Such a script will run as soon as its `<script>` tag is encountered while the browser reads the HTML.
-This page will pop up an dialog when opened—the `alert` function resembles `prompt`, in that it pops up a little window, but only shows a message without asking for input.
+This page will pop up a dialog when opened—the `alert` function resembles `prompt`, in that it pops up a little window, but only shows a message without asking for input.